 \subsection{Group-based Monte Carlo Tree Search}

 Multi-vehicle decision-making is always a challenging problem, because as the number of vehicles increases, the computational performance and decision success rate decrease.
 To address this issue, we propose a novel approach that groups vehicles based on their interaction and makes decisions separately for each group.
-In this section, we first introduce the multi-vehicle MCTS algorithm, which can handle decision-making problem among multiple vehicles in traffic flow.
+In this section, we first introduce the multi-vehicle MCTS algorithm, which can handle decision-making problems among multiple vehicles in traffic flow.
 We then describe our vehicle grouping design based on interaction analysis, which aims to reduce the computational complexity of the decision-making process.
-Finally, we present our approach to making decisions in groups, which enables each group to make MCTS decisions separately and efficiently.
+Finally, we present our approach to making decisions in groups, which makes the multi-vehicle MCTS algorithm more efficient.